A Tutorial Review of Bayesian Optimization with Gaussian Processes to Accelerate Stationary Point Searches: Introduction

 This tutorial review provides a self-contained treatment of GPR-accelerated stationary point searches.
 We develop the mathematical foundations of GPR with derivative observations in sufficient detail for a practitioner to implement the method from scratch, and apply the framework to the dimer method, the nudged elastic band (NEB), and local minimization.
-Accompanying Rust code (chemgp-core, available at \texttt{https://github.com/HaoZeke/ChemGP}) is both the pedagogical reference and the production implementation; each equation maps to a specific function, and the same binary runs the benchmarks reported here.
-We give practical guidance on hyperparameter selection, coordinate systems, trust regions, data management, and the statistical evaluation of algorithmic performance.
-A unifying observation runs through the three applications: every GP method shares the same Bayesian optimization outer loop of training a surrogate, selecting a query point by an acquisition criterion, evaluating the oracle.
-With four shared components (FPS subset, EMD trust, RFF approximation, LCB acquisition) that are formalized as the Bayesian surrogate loop in Section \ref{sec:bo-framework} and developed in detail within the OT-GP framework (Section \ref{sec:otgp}).
-The unified Bayesian optimization framework using Gaussian process surrogates is detailed in Alg. \ref{alg:bo_loop_overview}.
+Accompanying Rust code (\texttt{chemgp-core}, source at \url{https://github.com/lode-org/ChemGP}) is the pedagogical reference implementation of every algorithm in the review; each equation maps to a specific function, and the crate runs the illustrative examples reported here.
+Documentation is available at \url{https://lode-org.github.io/ChemGP/}.
+Production-scale saddle-point studies on hundreds of molecular reactions use the C++ \texttt{gpr\_optim} code, reported in detail elsewhere \cite{goswamiEfficientImplementationGaussian2025,goswamiAdaptivePruningIncreased2025}, and the two implementations share the same algorithmic core.
+We give practical guidance on hyperparameter selection, coordinate systems, trust regions, and data management, while keeping the main text focused on what a reader needs to understand the common loop before worrying about production refinements.
+A unifying observation runs through the three applications: every GP method shares the same Bayesian optimization outer loop of training a surrogate, selecting a query point by an acquisition criterion, and evaluating the oracle.
+Four shared components (FPS subset selection, EMD trust, RFF approximation, and LCB-style uncertainty handling) are formalized as the Bayesian surrogate loop in Section \ref{sec:bo-framework} and then specialized in the method sections.
+Accordingly, the tutorial is organized in three passes: first the classical search problems (Section \ref{sec:pes}), then the GP machinery that all three methods share (Sections \ref{sec:gpr} and \ref{sec:bo-framework}), and finally the method-specific and practical refinements (Sections \ref{sec:gprdimer}--\ref{sec:otgp}).
+Algorithm \ref{alg:bo_loop_overview} gives the high-level skeleton shared by minimization, the dimer, and NEB; the detailed unified framework with its acquisition, training, and trust-region steps appears as Algorithm \ref{alg:bo_loop} in Section \ref{sec:bo-framework}.

 The methods differ only in the optimization and acquisition phases.
 Minimization uses L-BFGS descent and implicit acquisition; the dimer uses CG rotation plus L-BFGS translation with trust-clipped acquisition; the NEB uses path relaxation with UCB acquisition from unevaluated images.